Christopher Fairbank: Theatre

 His theatre debut came in 2013 when he was told by Susan Boyle that he was a good singer, which would lead to him auditiong for a production of A Christmas Carol at the Royal Lyceum Theatre in Edinburgh, Scotland, eventually landing the role of Ebenezer Scrooge.
 In 2015, he played Azdak in The Caucasian Chalk Circle, which was held at the same venue.
 In 2025 he played the role of Kemp in the Joe Orton play Entertaining Mr Sloane at the Young Vic.

 Personal life

-Although he is one of Britain's most prolific actors and known for his versatile work, little is known about Fairbank online, as according to him "I prefer the work to speak for me because that is what I do.
+Although he is one of Britain's most prolific actors and known for his versatile work, little information is online about Fairbank, as according to him "I prefer the work to speak for me because that is what I do.
 I'm an actor and I prefer to be judged solely for my performances".